Shanilkhatri/rbac-ui/README.md

 # Role-Based Access Control (RBAC) Dashboard

-This project implements a **Role-Based Access Control (RBAC)** dashboard UI built with **React**, where users can manage roles, permissions, and users.
-The app is protected by authentication, and only authorized users can access the application.
+This project implements a **Role-Based Access Control (RBAC)** dashboard UI built with **React**, where user can manage roles, permissions, and users.
+The app is protected by authentication, and only authorized user can access the application.
 It uses **JSON Server** to simulate API calls for CRUD operations on users, roles, and permissions.

 ## Table of Contents